Sorcerer

 Explosive Blizzard (Cold)

-Roll the extra dice and gain temporary hit points equal to the total rolled.
-While you have these temporary hit points, a creature that hits you with a melee attack takes cold damage equal to the level of the spell that generated the extra dice.
-These temporary hit points last for 1 hour, after which they fade away.
+Roll the extra dice and gain Temporary Hit Points equal to the total rolled.
+While you have these Temporary Hit Points, a creature that hits you with a melee attack takes cold damage equal to the level of the spell that generated the extra dice.
+These Temporary Hit Points last for 1 hour, after which they fade away.

 Explosive Corrosion (Acid)

-You create a pool of acid centered on the target of the spell or the spell’s point of origin.
-The pool's area has a radius equal to 5 feet x the level of the spell that generated the dice, and counts as difficult terrain.
+that generated the dice, and counts as Difficult Terrain.
 When a creature enters the area for the first time on a turn or ends its turn there, it takes acid damage equal to a roll of the extra dice spent to create the pool.
 At the end of your next turn, and every turn after that, the radius of the pool shrinks by 5 feet, dissipating if it cannot shrink further.
 It dissipates early if you use this ability to create another pool.

 Explosive Hurricane (Lightning or Thunder)

 You create a storm emanation, which moves with you.
 The storm has a radius equal to a roll of the extra dice, rounded up to the nearest increment of 5.
-The area of the storm is heavily obscured and counts as difficult terrain, but you can see and move through it normally.
-When a hostile creature enters the area for the first time on a turn or ends its turn there, it takes lightning damage or thunder damage (your choice) equal to the level of the spell that generated the storm.
+The area of the storm is heavily obscured and counts as Difficult Terrain, but you can see and move through it normally.
+When a Hostile creature enters the area for the first time on a turn or ends its turn there, it takes lightning damage or thunder damage (your choice) equal to the level of the spell that generated the storm.
 At the end of your next turn, and every turn after that, the radius of the storm shrinks by 5 feet, dissipating if it cannot shrink further.
 If you create a storm while you already have one active, you instead increase its radius by a roll of the extra dice, rounded up to the nearest increment of 5, and increase the damage to the highest level of spell used to create it.

 Explosive Inferno (Fire)

 You store the extra fire magic in your hand.
-You can use a bonus action to throw this flame, making a ranged spell attack against a target you can see within 60 feet.
+You can use a Bonus Action to throw this flame, making a Ranged Spell Attack against a target you can see within 60 feet.
 On a hit, the creature takes fire damage equal to a roll of the extra dice, upgrading the size of the dice by one step (maximum d12).
 The flame lasts for up to 1 minute or until it is thrown.
 If you are already holding a flame when you use this ability, add the extra dice together and refresh the duration.
 You can carry a total number of extra dice equal to your Charisma modifier plus the highest level of spell used to generate extra dice in the pool.

 Explosive Venom (Poison)

 You store the extra poisonous magic in your body for 1 minute or until you expend it.
 When you inflict the Poisoned condition with a spell, you can expend this energy to make the poison more virulent.
 While the creature is Poisoned in this way, it takes poison damage equal to a roll of the extra dice.
-Alternatively, when you attempt to inflict the Poisoned condition on one or more creatures who are immune to the condition, you can expend the energy to roll the extra dice.
-You can inflict the Poisoned condition on one of these creatures by reducing the total number rolled by its CR or level (minimum 1), though it does not take the damage of this ability, and it has advantage on saving throws to end the condition.
+Alternatively, when you attempt to inflict the Poisoned condition on one or more creatures who are Immune to the condition, you can expend the energy to roll the extra dice.
+You can inflict the Poisoned condition on one of these creatures by reducing the total number rolled by its CR or level (minimum 1), though it does not take the damage of this ability, and it has Advantage on Saving Throws to end the condition.
 If you are already storing poison in your body when you use this ability, add the extra dice together and refresh the duration.
 You can carry a total number of extra dice equal to your Charisma modifier plus the highest level of spell used to generate extra dice in the pool.

 Explosive Cosmic Manifestations